Rigel772/docmost-clipper/README.md

 ## License

 This Chrome extension is an independent client for Docmost instances.
+It is not affiliated with Docmost, Inc.
 Docmost is licensed under the AGPL-3.0.

-This extension does not include, modify, or derive from Docmost source code.
+This extension does not include, modify, or redistribute any part of Docmost Community or Enterprise Edition source code.
-It communicates exclusively through Docmost's public HTTP API.
+It interacts with Docmost instances exclusively through publicly exposed HTTP APIs.

 MIT License